Overview

 Unified list

-Linear issues, GitHub pull requests, and Slack starred messages sorted by due date, priority, or staleness.
+Linear issues, GitHub pull requests, and Slack starred messages sorted by priority or staleness.

 Real-time notifications